 2013 Election Legislation

 Voters and candidates will see some changes that will be effective next year due to the Election Reform bill (HB 7013).
 Some of the changes that will occur are:

 Other election related legislation that was passed (HB 569) makes changes to F.S.
-106, Campaign Fianance and HB 249 allows for sample ballots to be sent via e-mail and exempts e-mail addressess on voter registration records from public disclosure.
+106, Campaign Finance and HB 249 allows for sample ballots to be sent via e-mail.